-The Women’s and Gender Studies minor provides a multicultural, multiracial, and multi-generational look at the evolution of women’s experiences.
+The Women’s, Gender, and Sexuality Studies minor provides a multicultural, multiracial, and multi-generational look at the evolution of women’s experiences.
 Students explore politics, sexuality, health, and education through a multidisciplinary curriculum.

 The goals of the program are fundamental to all human endeavors:

 - To develop a curriculum and a community that is free of sexism, racism, homophobia, transphobia, ableism, and all forms of discrimination.

 - To create awareness of the worldwide contributions of women.

 - To establish an educational environment that encourages personal and academic growth.